SelecTree: Tree Detail

 Longevity 40 to 150 years.

 Flowers Inconspicuous.
-Green to Yellow-Green.
+Green or Chartreuse.
 Flowers in Spring.
-Has separate male and female flowers on the same tree (monoecious).
+Has separate male and female reproductive parts on the same tree (monoecious).

 Bark Striking, Dark Brown or Dark Gray, Fissured.